-Always replace O-rings when connecting to a sensor or a sealing plug.
+Always replace O-rings when removing, exchanging, or installing a new sensor or a sealing plug.

 Apply Tectyl 506 (included in Maintenance Kit) in the slit between the Sensor and the Top-end plate to prevent crevice corrosion of the Top-end plate.